Interdisciplinary Challenges in Nonequilibrium Physics

 Preview of Physical Mechanisms of Chromosome Organisation

-Chris Brackley (U Edinburgh): Physical Mechanisms of Chromosome Organisation
+Chris Brackley (U of Edinburgh): Physical Mechanisms of Chromosome Organisation

 April 13, 2021 15:25 — 15:50